ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 ### Task 4: DHCP Server

+{{% notice warning %}}
 _**IMPORTANT!** Make ABSOLUTELY sure that the VMWare virtual network you are using is not a "Bridged" or "Shared" network before continuing.
 It *MUST* be using "NAT".
 You can check by going to **Edit > Virtual Network Editor** in VMWare Workstation or **VMWare Fusion > Preferences > Network** in VMWare Fusion and looking for the settings of the network each of your VMs is configured to use.
-Having your network configured incorrectly while performing this step is a great way to break the network your host computer is currently connected to, and in a worst case scenario will earn you a visit from K-State's IT staff (and they won't be happy)!_
+Having your network configured incorrectly while performing this step is a great way to break the network your host computer is currently connected to, and in a worst case scenario will earn you a visit from K-State's IT staff (and they won't be happy)! --Russ_
+{{% /notice %}}

-Next, install the isc-dhcp-server package on the Ubuntu 18.04 VM labelled **Server**, and configure it to act as a DCHP server for your internal VM network.
+Next, install the `isc-dhcp-server` package on the Ubuntu 18.04 VM labelled **Server**, and configure it to act as a DCHP server for your internal VM network.

 In your configuration, include the following items: